 A tavern keeper in 1830s Louisville, Kentucky, Augustus Bulleit was dedicated to a single goal: the creation of a bourbon unique in flavor.
 After experimenting with countless varieties, he finally came upon a bourbon with the character he had long sought after.

 One fateful day, while transporting his barrels of bourbon from Kentucky to New Orleans, Augustus Bulleit vanished.
 What happened is still unknown, and his creation nearly disappeared into history along with him.

 A legend today.

-To this day, Bulleit Bourbon is distilled and aged in small batches.
+To this day, Bulleit Bourbon is distilled and aged in the Bulleit family tradition.
 High rye content gives it a bold, spicy character with a distinctively smooth, clean finish.
 Kentucky limestone-filtered water provides a foundation for the bourbon's character, while charred American oak barrels lend a smoky backbone.
 Our aging philosophy is simple: we wait until our bourbon is ready.

 As Bulleit enthusiasts know, rye has always been our cornerstone.
 In this tradition, we're proud to present Bulleit Rye – a straight rye whiskey made from 95% rye and 5% malted barley.
 It's a whiskey with unparalleled spice and complexity.